slaclab/onboard-rucio/docs/CreateRSE.md

 * `--domain-json` is used and all read/write/... are set to non-zero to avoid exception at https://github.com/rucio/rucio/blob/master/lib/rucio/rse/rsemanager.py#L141 (when uploading)
 * The two `rucio-admin rse add-distance` commands are needed, otherwise, rucio-conveyor will not submit data transfer from MOCK to GRIDDEV06, and vice verse.
+* When adding FTS servers, IP address `134.79.129.252` is used instead of host name `rucio-dev.slac.stanford.edu`.
+This is because we are running Rucio and FTS services in Docker containers, all on `rucio-dev.slac.stanford.edu`.
+Most of these contained are NAT-ed yet all of them use hostname `rucio-dev.slac.stanford.edu` inside the container.
+So for the Rucio container to actually reach the FTS container on the same host, the Rucio container has to use the IP address.